 day 3: pack up, hike out, drive home; if within ~20 miles of TH, stop at Etna Brewing Company for late lunch/early dinner

-We’ve also done some trips that involve more nights, more people, more elevation change, moving camp more often, longer drives, and/or car camping.
-Take a look at some our trips posted here — browse menus at top of screen by area or year; “planning” summarizes all trips — even if we didn’t post photos and longer descriptions here afterwards.
+We’ve also done some trips that involve more nights, more people, more elevation change, moving camp more often, longer drives, and/or car camping — plus a few day hikes.
+Take a look at some our trips posted here — browse menus at top of screen by area or year; “Planning” (recent ones avail only to our members) summarizes all trips — even if we didn’t post photos and longer descriptions here afterwards.

-We usually get together once/month in Ashland for a dinner potluck to show slides of past trips, and propose and talk about upcoming trips.
+We usually get together every month or two in Ashland for a dinner potluck to show slides of past trips, and propose and talk about upcoming trips.

 One step at a time: article about Mary Kwart hiking the Pacific Crest Trail (PCT) and Arizona Trail.